 Support for adding searchable properties (for example, subject:) is coming soon.

-Note that query-based retention uses the search index to identify content.
+Query-based retention uses the search index to identify content.

 Retain content that contains sensitive information